Marketing to Seniors on Social Media - An Insurance Agents Guide

 Remain Compliant

 Last but not least, as we discuss developing social strategies to market to seniors it is wise to remember the importance of remaining compliant per CMS guidelines.
-A few key points to remember, as we discussed in our previous blog post Change the Way You Sell Medicare with Social Media Branding:
+A few key points to remember:

 1. If an individual follows your page, likes, or comments on an activity, Medicare brokers cannot take this as an “okay” to solicit Medicare to them.